 One of the best things about Lisbon is the abundance of viewpoints around Lisbon.
 After all, it is the city of seven hills and I loved seeing Lisbon from so many viewpoints around the city.
+This is one of the must-dos on my list of what to see in Lisbon in 3 days.
 Some of my favourites are:

 Miradouro da Portas do Sol

 From here, you can see the oldest quarter in the city and it is such a gorgeous view.
 You definitely have to visit it when you are in Lisbon, Portugal.